hiveeyes/audiohealth/README.rst

 *******
 Details
 *******
 We forked the "`OSBH machine learning <https://github.com/opensourcebeehives/MachineLearning-Local>`_" repository to `osbh-audioanalyzer <https://github.com/hiveeyes/osbh-audioanalyzer>`_ to make it able to obtain an input file option.
-The wrapper script resides in the [audiohealth] repository.

 For more information, see also `Rate vitality of bee colony via analysing its sound <https://community.hiveeyes.org/t/rate-vitality-of-bee-colony-via-analysing-its-sound/357/6>`_.